mawillcockson/dotdrop/docs/windows-progress.md

 Also, it looks like the canonical [`python-magic`][] package does not bundle the C library it's wrapping, even though that should be possible now.
 It's also Linux only.

 It could be possible to re-use these.
 There's also a [circa 2014 alpha-level, abandoned project to wrap the library with Cython for Python 2,][python-cymagic] which could be cleaned up with what looks to be only minor effort.
-Since the repository available from the link has a broken hardlink in the tar-file, [I included a new one in this repository](./python-cymagic.txz).
+Since the repository available from the link has a broken hardlink in the tar-file, [I included a new one in this repository][python-cymagic.txz].
 I believe this would enable builds with the library bundled.
 [A circa 2009 attempt was made with Python 3][pyfilemagic].

 There is the [`python-magic-bin`][] library that looks like it has support for loading the binaries required on Windows, but still doesn't lool like it bundles the libraries with the package wheel.